RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 ### Create a Behat Test

-Once we've configed Behat we need to write a test Behat, Mink, Selenium and Chrome can execute.
-Now I'm going to assume you have a web application such as WordPress ready to be tested.
+Once we've configed Behat we need to write a test that our new setup can execute.
+I'm going to assume you have a web application such as WordPress ready to be tested.
 My test will check if you can login into WordPress.
 You wouldn't normally do this, but it's just an example.

-The test script for Behat uses Gherkin syntax, I'm not going to explain this now, but you can read my other Behat post for more details.
+The test script for Behat uses Gherkin syntax, I'm not going to explain this now, but you can read my other [Behat post](http://rbrt.wllr.info/2017/11/22/introduction-bdd-testing-with-behat.html) for more details.

 ```
 Feature: WordPress Login